Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Find out which MCAT prep course is best for you in this detailed Kaplan vs Magoosh comparison

 Believe it or not, one of the most important decisions you’ll have to make as you start your journey towards medical school is which MCAT prep course to use to help you prepare for the exam.
 Choose a good prep course and you’ll be well on your on way to a top-rated medical school.
 Choose a bad one and you might very well find yourself back at the beginning of the process.
 Luckily for you, we compare and contrast two of the most popular MCAT prep companies around (Magoosh and Kaplan) to help make that decision a little easier.

 Given that this is a lengthy comparison, we’ve included jump-to links above for easy navigation.

-In the video above, team member John covers everything you need to know in under 10 minutes about how these two MCAT prep courses stack up.
-As always, you can continue reading for more detail.
+In the video above, team member John covers everything you need to know about how these two MCAT prep courses stack up in under 10 minutes.
+As always, you can continue reading our full written comparison below for more detail.

 The second win for Magoosh would be their score guarantee.
 The short story here is that Magoosh offers a 10-point score increase guarantee.
 This is pretty amazing considering that the cost of their course is less than $500.

 To be clear, there is some fine print attached to that guarantee, which you should definitely check out.

 Nonetheless, compared to Kaplan, who just guarantees that you will “raise your score” (in other words, Kaplan only offers a one point score increase guarantee), Magoosh wins.
 They clearly separate themselves from Kaplan in this department.